WaqarJhangeer/Tehzeeb-Bakerys-POS-Web-Application-/Tehzeeb Bakerys POS/Tehzeeb Bakerys POS/README.md

 The browser holds no business rules.
 It posts an action, and the server replies with the whole till state, which the page redraws itself from.

-### Product pictures

-Every product card shows a picture.
-To use a real photo, drop a file into `PosSystem/wwwroot/images/` **named after the SKU** — `TB-1005.jpg` becomes the picture for Chocolate Fudge Cake. `.jpg` `.jpeg` `.png` `.webp` `.gif` `.avif` `.svg` all work, the case of the name does not matter, and no restart is needed — drop it in and refresh.

-Anything without a photo falls back to a built-in drawing for its category (bread, cake, patty, cookie, bottle), so the grid is readable before a single photo has been added.
-The picture is matched by SKU on the web side only, so `Product` keeps the five fields the brief asks for and `catalog.json` does not change shape.

 ### The JSON API behind the page